MGCodesandStats/hotel-modelling/README.md

 The purpose of this project is to predict hotel cancellations for two separate hotels in Portugal, both on a classification and time series basis.
 Included in the GitHub repository are the datasets and notebooks for all models run.
 The Python version used is 3.6.5.

-## Summary of Results

-* SVM (Support Vector Machines) showed the highest overall F1 acccuracy score of **70%** in classifying hotel booking cancellations (both customers that cancel versus those that follow through with the booking).
-Recall (for booking cancellations) came in at **69%**.

-* However, XGBoost demonstrated a recall of **94%** for booking cancellations (i.e. of all customers who cancelled their hotel booking, the model correctly identified 94% of these), while overall accuracy came in at **55%**.

-* ARIMA showed a superior performance in forecasting weekly hotel cancellations for dataset H1, while LSTM showed superior performance for dataset H2.

-* An LSTM model was used to forecast ADR (average daily rate) trends, while a regression-based neural network was used to predict lead time across customers.
-Findings are available in more detail below.

 ## Findings

 Each individual article with relevant findings can be accessed as below: